home2ego/my-bank/README.md

 # MyBank

-**MyBank** is a simple, secure, and user-friendly mobile application that allows users to manage their bank accounts, check balances, and view transaction histories.
+**MyBank** is a simple, secure, and user-friendly mobile-first application that allows users to manage their bank accounts, check balances, and view transaction histories.

 ## Technologies Used